-Certain of the selling stockholders have granted to the underwriters a 30-day option to purchase up to 1,125,000 additional shares at the initial public offering price less the underwriting discounts and commissions.
+The selling stockholders have granted to the underwriters a 30-day option to purchase on a pro rata basis up to additional shares at the initial public offering price less the underwriting discounts and commissions.
 The option may be exercised only to cover any over-allotments of common stock.